 Destruction of habitat is not likely to be a significant impact on the birds in the area, provided that sensitive areas are avoided.
-This impact will be discussed further.
+This includes the extension of the Perseus Substation yard - this will not have a significant effect on birds through habitat destruction.
+This impact is however rated as medium significance for the following species: